microsoft/emerging-opportunities/side-projects/org-chart/Readme.md

 1. **Fetch organization hierarchy.**

-I first thought about doing this in Power Automate, but my Flow timed out due to organization size. :( So, I went back to Power Apps and set my button's OnSelect formula to the following.
+I first thought about doing this in Power Automate, but my Flow always timed out due to my organization's size.
+If your organization is smaller, I still think this could be the better way to go as I think it'd be easier to troubleshoot and add more functionality to at a later date.
+Instead, I went back to Power Apps and set my button's OnSelect formula to the following.

 ```
 Clear(varLevel1Directs);